MCLifeLeader/ShortDevLessons/README.md

-# ShortDevLessons
+# Introduction

-This repository hosts class materials for a series of short developer lessons for homeschoolers who want to teach their children the basics of programming.
+This repository hosts class materials for a series of short developer lessons for homeschooler's who want to teach their children the basics of programming.
 Grades: 6-12